2024 Solar Incentives Guide for Bell, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if your solar system produces over a specified (typically small) amount of electricity.
-Performance-based incentives are typically handled by the state government.
-You can sell any SRECs you have to your utility company or other buyers, and the money you receive in return is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives might be available to you if your solar system produces more than a specified (usually small) amount of electricity.
+This category of incentives is normally handled at the state level.
+You can sell any SRECs you have to your utility company or other buyers, and the money you receive in return is generally considered part of your taxable income.

 Best Regional Coverage